-There is a well defines Cartan's calculus for generalized forms in a similar way as the standard Cartan calculus of smooth differential forms.
-The usual formulation of the inner derivation, exterior product and exterior derivative can be introduced in a coordinate free form and are independent of the connection used (for the construction and general properties of Cartan's calculus of generalized forms, the reader can see \cite{Ricardo012}).
-For instance, there is a coordinate free definition of the operator $d_4$.
-The realization in local coordinates of the operator $d_4$ is straightforward: if $\phi$ is a generalized $k$-form, its exterior derivative is
+There is also defined a Cartan's calculus is naturally defined for generalized forms.
+It is naturally constructed in close analogy to the standard Cartan's calculus of smooth differential forms.
+The usual formulation of the inner derivation, exterior product and exterior derivative can be introduced in a coordinate free manner and are independent of the connection used (for the construction and general properties of Cartan calculus of generalized forms, the reader can see \cite{Ricardo2012}).
+For instance, there is a coordinate free definition of the exterior derivative operator $d_4$.
+The realization in local coordinates of the operator $d_4$ is straightforward: if $\phi$ is a generalized $k$-form, then

-This operator is nil-potent, $(d_4)^2=0$.
-There is a definition of integration of differential forms which is diffeomorphic invariant and a corresponding Stoke's theorem.